habetuz/Distribute/README.md

 └ ...
 ```

-Because sorting my images by hand into this structure is tedious I build myself this little tool to dot it for me.
+Because sorting my images by hand into this structure is tedious I build myself this little tool to do it for me.

 ## Installation

+### Scoop

+1. Add `HabetuzApps` bucket: <br>`scoop bucket add HabetuzApps https://github.com/habetuz/HabetuzApps`
+2. Install:<br>`scoop install distribute`

+### Manual installation

 1. Download the zip file of the [latest release](https://github.com/habetuz/Distribute/releases/tag/v1.0.0) and unpack it in your desired location.